Finist. The First Warrior: Production

+After the 2022 Russian invasion of Ukraine, The Walt Disney Company CIS paused operations, and the co-producers of the Last Knight series, Yellow, Black and White, decided to make a prequel without permission from Disney.

 The authors initially planned to spend 980 million rubles on the production of the film.
 They requested half of this amount from the Russian Cinema Fund.

 Casting

 Finist the Falcon, played by Kirill Zaytsev, was one of the key characters in the films The Last Warrior: Root of Evil (2021 film), The Last Warrior: A Messenger of Darkness (2021 film) and The Last Warrior: Offspring (2024 TV series).

 Filming

 Principal photography began in April 2023 in Moscow, Russia and took place in Kazakhstan.

 Part of the filming took place in Kazakhstan, the process lasted 23 shifts.
 Among the filming locations were the Singing Dune, Charyn Canyon (the episode of Finist's flight from the cave), the city of Qonayev and Almaty (forests and mountains in the city's vicinity), national parks and steppes.
 One of the blocks was filmed in the scenery of the Nomad fortress, which was built in 2005 for the film Nomad.